erintherad/erinblog/content/blog/2020-12-20-holiday-cocktail-kit-and-design.md

 My bachelor degree is in professional photography illustration, which at the time, was a path towards print media, design, and photography--A kind of inbetween of online and print presence.
 Shortly after graduating, I put that degree to use by working for a catalog company which sold everything from gigantic cupcake molds to car covers.
 I photographed the products and helped with design and layout for the print and online catalog.

 Now I work purely in an online space and technology; outside th realm of the tangible.
 Despite that, I've managed to continue designing throughout the years.
-There's something so much more satisfying seeing designed work off the computer screen and existing in real life as a thing that you can hold.
+There's something so satisfying seeing designed work off the computer screen and in real life.
 I've created Oscar ballots, wedding invitations, fine food labels, holiday cards, and more.

 <img class="responsive-img" src="/images/uploads/2020-12-20-holiday_3.jpg" alt="Holiday Cocktail Kit" />

-So, with new found creative energy and a time-abundant pandemic, this year I managed to put together a homemade season cocktail kit including my own package and recipe card designs.
+With new found creative energy and a time-abundant pandemic, this year I put together a homemade seasonal cocktail kit including my own product and recipe card designs.

 ## 🥫 Inspiration